• Skip to primary navigation

 Instructions

-• Preheat oven to 325°F and line 2 baking sheets with parchment paper.
+• Prep.
+Preheat oven to 325ยฐF (163ยฐF) and line 2 baking sheets with parchment paper.

-• Add egg whites into another bowl and beat with a fork, whisk or electric beater until very frothy and foamy.
+• Finish.
+Add egg whites into another bowl and beat with an electric beater until stiff peaks form, about 3 minutes.
+Gently fold the egg whites into the coconut mixture.

-• Using a 1 ½ tablespoon ice cream scoop, scoop the batter in the prepared baking sheet, spacing about an inch apart.
-Smooth the rough edges using a spoon to give a more rounded look.
+• Scoop.
+Using a 1ยฝ-tablespoon scoop, scoop the cookie batter onto the prepared baking sheets, spacing each of them about 1 inch apart.
+Smooth any rough edges using a spoon to give a more rounded look.

-• Bake one sheet at a time for 22 to 24 minutes, until the cookies feel slightly dry when touched.
+• Bake.
+Bake one sheet at a time for 20 to 24 minutes, until the cookies feel slightly dry when touched.
 Place baking sheet on a wire rack to cool completely.

 Dip in white chocolate

-• Cookies are ready to be served after chocolate sets, about 3 to 6 hours.
-Cookies can be stored in an air tight container for up to a week.
+• Cookies can be stored in an airtight container at room temperature for up to 1 week.

 Notes